matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 to be used in HTTP-REST format.
 (Until a day comes where Federation Streaming is the primary way of federation-event-sending).

-Federation Streams **unidirectional by default**, meaning that events are sent only by the side that initiated the stream ("requesting side", see [glossary](#glossary)), this can be changed with [a proposed extension](#proposed-extensions), though.
+Federation Streams are **unidirectional by default**, meaning that events are sent only by the side that initiated the stream ("requesting side", see [glossary](#glossary)), this can be changed with [a proposed extension](#proposed-extensions), though.